realthunder/two/README.md

 **two** is open-source, and published under the zlib license: as such it is looking for sponsors, funding, and your support through [patreon](https://www.patreon.com/libmud).

-# live coding
+### live coding

-Try [this live-coding environment](https://hugoam.github.io/two/editor/editor.html), where you can browse and edit in real-time any of the 35 examples we ported from three.js
+As a demonstration of the features and API of two, you can try this [live-coding environment](https://hugoam.github.io/two/editor/editor.html), which allows you to browse and edit (in real-time) any of the 35 examples we ported from three.js

 [![samples](media/samples0.gif?raw=true)](https://hugoam.github.io/two/editor/editor.html)

-# building
+### building
 two is built with [GENie](https://github.com/bkaradzic/GENie) build system, which is based on premake and consists of a bunch of lua scripts.
 The GENie binaries needed by two for windows and linux are included for convenience in the `bin` folder.
 To get a headstart and build two you should clone this repository, and run GENie which will generate projects for two libraries and for the examples.